-Pupils at Dauntsey's are encouraged to develop a strong spirit of adventure and the School curriculum includes a wide variety of adventurous challenges and the option to take part in expeditions, home and abroad, to locations such as the Brecon Beacons, Glencoe in winter, the Himalayan Kingdom of Bhutan and Tanzania.
+Pupils at Dauntsey's are encouraged to develop a strong spirit of adventure as we believe that this is just as useful in the classroom as in the wider world.
+The School curriculum includes a wide variety of adventurous programmes and challenges and the option to take part in expeditions, home and abroad, to locations such as the Brecon Beacons, Iceland, Arctic Sweden, the Himalayan Kingdom of Bhutan and Tanzania.

 Through our adventure programme, pupils’ confidence and self-esteem rise dramatically as they discover what can be achieved, often under challenging conditions.head of adventure education, sam moore

 Perhaps surprisingly for a landlocked school, we also maintain and sail the Jolie Brise.
 Built in 1913, this 56-foot gaff cutter was the last boat to carry the Royal Mail under sail and has won the Fastnet Race three times, including the first race in 1925.